 Did You Know?

-Federal law does not require you be provided meal breaks.
-However, if you employer does provide you time to eat, there are rules on if you will get paid during that time.
+Federal law does not require meal breaks.
+But if an employer does provide time to eat, certain rules dictate whether an employee will be paid for that time.

 Unlike rest breaks, meal breaks are not compensable except when certain exceptions apply.
 These exceptions include when your state’s law requires paid meal breaks, your company’s policy is to pay for meal breaks, or your break lasts 20 minutes or less.
 Generally, the last category applies because the shorter break is considered a rest break rather than a meal break, and it is considered part of your workday, so it must be compensated.